 But people of all ages can get acne.
-Many adults still struggle with intermittent but persistent acne breakouts due to hormonal changes associated with menstrual cycles, but it can also be related to a condition called Rosacea.
-This condition is associated with easy flushing or blushing progressing to the appearance of visible capillaries on the face usually around the nose and on the cheeks.
-The acne with “Acne Rosacea” appears as pimple-like, red bumps.
+Many adults still struggle with intermittent but persistent acne breakouts due to hormonal changes associated with menstrual cycles.
+Adult acne can also be related to a condition called Rosacea.

-Based on the depth and type of the acne, different lasers or treatments can be used for the best outcome.
+The good news is that effective treatments are available — and the earlier treatment is started, the lower your risk of lasting damage to the skin.
+Based on the depth and type of acne, different lasers or treatments can be used for the best outcome.

-A viable long-term and safe treatment option is available at Lasting SkinSolutions®.
+A viable long-term and safe treatment option are available at Lasting SkinSolutions®.
 It is a laser treatment called SkinTyte that sends heat to the depth of the sebaceous gland rendering the gland inactive.
-The results can last up to 5 years.
 One to three treatments can be required.